This Hack Has Gone Viral For Mending A Broken Nail, So I Had To Try It

 How do you prevent weak, brittle, broken nails?

-When your nails are bare, you might want to rub in some cuticle oil like Essie's Nail Care Cuticle Oil Apricot Treatment, £8.99, to moisturise nails and the surrounding skin.
+When your nails are bare, you might want to rub in some cuticle oil like Essie's Nail Care Cuticle Oil Apricot Treatment to moisturise nails and the surrounding skin.
 Lastly, if you're filing, it pays to invest in a glass or crystal nail file rather than a harsh, scratchy version.
 This kind of material will file nails flawlessly without damaging them.
-Try the Margaret Dabbs London Crystal Nail File, £15, which is a favourite among nail technicians.